itumulak/wp-plugin-boilerplate/README.md

 ## 📋 TODOs
 - Switch to Preact?
 - Refactor and refine codebase for registering hooks.
+- Utilize PHP Code Sniffer to the project.
+Go away with PSR-4?
 - ~~Provide Gutenburn support.~~

 ## 📜 License